-Framework · Commercial frameworks
+Framework ยท Commercial frameworks

-Cancellation flow governance framework
+Cancellation flow governance framework: give churn an owner

 In SaaS, cancellation flow governance framework only helps when it is used in the context of real churn decisions, not as a disconnected report or generic best-practice checklist.